entando-ps/tekton-entando-pipelines/README.md

 ## Prerequisites

-- To be able to install these Tekton resources you need to be a member of the Cluster-Admin role.
+- In order to install these Tekton resources you need to be a member of the Cluster-Admin role.
 - OCP 4.8 with Openshift Pipelines (1.52) already installed and configured
 - Access to your API OCP cluster to execute commands with `oc`
 - An instance of Entando 7.x already installed to the target namespace